Terms & Conditions

 3. The Hirer shall:-

-a) Pay the Owner the first months’ rental in advance, then subsequent payments by credit/debit card one month in advance, for a minimum period of six months.
+a) Pay the Owner the first months’ rental in advance, then subsequent payments by standing order one month in advance, for a minimum period of six months.

-b) Pay a deposit which will be refunded at termination of the contract, subject to the return of the piano in a reasonable condition allowing for wear and tear.
-Pay the owners a cleaning fee based on £84 inc VAT per hour if the piano is not returned in appropriate state of cleanliness.
+b) Pay a deposit as detailed over which will be refunded at termination of the contract, subject to the return of the piano in a reasonable condition allowing for wear and tear.

-e) Keep the pianoforte in good condition and substantial order whilst in the Hirer’s custody at the above address and, shall not remove or part with the possession of same without the previous consent in writing from the Owners.
+e) Keep the piano in good condition whilst in the Hirer's custody at the above address and, shall not remove or part with the possession of same without the previous consent in writing from the Owners

-f) Provide a photocopy of the photograph page from your current passport.
+f) Provide a photocopy/scan of the photograph page from your current passport or photo driver's licence

-g) Ensure that the instrument is kept in a reasonable temperature (65 deg.
-F.).
+g) Ensure that the instrument is kept in a reasonable temperature (between 18-22°C) and humidity (between 40 - 60% RH)

-h) Have the piano tuned once every six months by a C. Bechstein Centre Manchester Ltd tuner and allow no tuner other than a C. Bechstein Centre Manchester Ltd tuner to attend the instrument.
+h) Allow no tuner other than a C. Bechstein Centre Manchester Ltd tuner to attend to the instrument.
+An additional fee will be charged for weekend tunings

-i) Pay a cancellation fee to the full amount of the tuning fee if less than 48 hours notice of cancellation is received.
+i) Pay a cancellation fee to the full amount of the tuning fee if less than 48 (excluding weekends) hours notice of cancellation is received.

 k) Permit persons authorised by the Owners during the period of hiring to inspect the condition of the said pianoforte.